Beth Wood

-Beth A. Wood (born April 22, 1954) is an American politician and accountant serving as the Auditor of North Carolina since 2009.
+Beth A. Wood (born April 22, 1954) is an American politician and accountant who formerly served as the Auditor of North Carolina from 2009 until 2023.
 A Democrat, she is the first woman to hold the office.
 Born in New Bern, she initially worked as a dental hygienist before getting a degree in accounting in 1984.
 In the mid-1990s Wood took a job in the Office of the North Carolina State Treasurer, where she was responsible for approving audits of local governments.
 She later took a job in the office of the Auditor of North Carolina, and was promoted to head of the training division.

 Wood successfully challenged incumbent State Auditor Les Merritt in the 2008 election and was sworn-in the following January.
 She was re-elected in 2012, 2016, and 2020.
+After being indicted on a misdemeanor charge of misusing a state-issued vehicle, Wood announced that she would resign as state auditor, effective December 15, 2023.

 Early life

-Beth A. Wood was born on April 22, 1954 to Darrel Wood and Betty Wood in New Bern, North Carolina.
+Beth A. Wood was born on April 22, 1954, to Darrel Wood and Betty Wood in New Bern, North Carolina.
 She grew up in Cove City, North Carolina.
 She graduated from West Craven High School in 1972.
 She graduated from Wayne Community College with an Associate's Degree and worked initially as a dental hygienist.
 After deciding she wanted to make more money, she enrolled at East Carolina University in 1982 to study accounting and earned her Bachelor's of Science degree two years later.
 She became a certified public accountant in 1987.
 She worked at the Rayovac Corporation, as a CPA for McGladrey & Pullen, and as the chief financial officer for a furniture company.

 In the mid-1990s Wood took a job in the Office of the North Carolina State Treasurer, where she was responsible for approving audits of local governments.
 In 1997, she applied for a position in the Office of the Auditor of North Carolina.
 She was not hired for the job, but State Auditor Ralph Campbell Jr. placed her in the office's training division.
 He later promoted her to head of the division.
 She continued to hold the post until she resigned in 2007 to challenge incumbent State Auditor Les Merritt in the 2008 election.